 What is the HPV vaccine?

-The HPV vaccine helps prevent human papillomavirus infection, which can caused cervical cancer as well as genital warts.
-It is given as a 2- shot series if given around the age of 11 or 12 years of age.
+The HPV vaccine helps prevent human papillomavirus infection, which can cause cervical cancer, anal cancer, head and neck cancers as well as genital warts.
+It is given as a 2-shot series if given around the age of 11 or 12 years of age.
 The second dose is given 6 months later.
 Children who start the vaccine on or after their 15th birthday need three shots given over 6 months.

 Things to consider